mongodb/genny/README.md

 3.  `./scripts/lamp [--linux-distro ubuntu1804/rhel7/amazon2/arch]` once
     you have Python 3.7+ installed.

-    This command downloads Genny's toolchain, compiles Genny, and installs Genny to `dist/`.
+    This command downloads Genny's toolchain, compiles Genny, creates its virtualenv, and
+    installs Genny to `dist/`.
 You can rerun this command at any time to rebuild Genny.
 If your OS isn't the supported, please let us know in `#workload-generation` slack or on GitHub.

     Note that the `--linux-distro` argument is not needed on macOS.

+    To avoid polluting your system with python changes, lamp creates a virtualenv.
+Installing globally is not recommended, but may be done with the `-g` or `--run-global` option.

     You can also specify `--build-system make` if you prefer to build using `make` rather than `ninja`.
 Building using `make` may make